The Ultimate Bianco Guide to: The Best Ramen in Tokyo

 So let’s finally talk about the Ramen now!
 Owada has a very salty (I love that) and very tasty (I love that), broth that is much lighter than it actually looks.
 The place is really small and is filled with Japanese salarymen and hip hop music.
 In fact, when I was tasting that tricky and interesting spinach in the ramen mix Jay-Z was telling me that I cannot knock the hustle.
 I agreed and continued enjoying my Ramen hustle.
 On top of that there was some thick and sexy grilled pork on top and some really thick and sumptuous noodles which make this bowl perfect yet and a challenge to finish.
 So if you choose to go there at midnight get ready for a fight because eating Ramen at 1am is something new, lovely and sweat-inducing in your life.
 You will love it and likely start sweating.

 Let’s head to a sweet angel called Afuri.
 You might actually come across this place a couple of times throughout Tokyo and you will be relieved every time by their light and soft Ramen.
 Some of the joints on this list will really play with your nerves and cause some beads of sweat to appear, but Afuri is a different breed.
-Their Ramen is infused with yusu which is a type of citrus in East Asia and the key in creating this light bowl.
-I recommend their signature chi yu (chicken skin) ramen with a perfectly grilled pork belly (char siu).
-This ramen is incredibly refreshing and something you cannot miss.
+Their signature Ramen is infused with yusu which is a type of citrus in East Asia and the key in creating this light bowl.
+I recommend their Yuzu Shoyu ramen with a perfectly grilled pork belly (char siu) on top.
+There are also other topping options to choose, same as different noodled and the intensity of their broth.
+It all makes sense.
+The ramen here is always incredibly refreshing and something you cannot miss.

 After Afuri it's time for a change - so get out the way of that lightly flavoured Ramen and pull out the real guns, ok?
 Ginza Kagari’s signature dish, and the reason why people line up outside, is their Tori Paitan Ramen.